pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 846 Java | API Meta

+This day was a hard day I was learning about the public APIs that Meta has (Facebook, Instagram, Messenger) it's a complicated topic but i need to learn it, I fixed a bug at work for the moment I just want to rest my brain.

 #### Day 845 Typescript | NestJS | Swagger

 Although I start to feel more comfortable using typescript it has some strange things that I don't like very much, this weekend I went deeper in OpenAPI and Swagger I understand that the documentation of my APIs is very important and I need to develop good habits to that end.